HiKapok/tf.fashionAI/README.md

 About the model:

 - DetNet is better, perform almost the same as SEResNeXt, while SEResNet showed little improvement than ResNet
+- DHN has at least the same performance as CPN, but lack of thorough testing due to the limited time
 - Enforce the loss of invisible keypoints to zero gave better performance
 - OHKM is useful
 - It's bad to do gaussian blur on the predicted heatmap, but it's better to do gaussian blur on the target heatmaps for lower-level prediction